Update 2018-01-19: Rescheduled again, due to low water, to become a hike to the Dead River Sink, still on January 27, 2018.

 Take Out: GA 135 Atkinson near Willacoochee, GA in Atkinson County.

-Price: This outing is $10.00 for nonmembers, and free to WWALS members.
+Price: This outing is free to all WWALS members, and $10 per vessel for non-members.
 We recommend you support the work of WWALS by becoming a WWALS member today!

-Bring: the usual personal flotation device, boat paddles, food, drinking water, warm clothes, and first aid kit.
+Bring: a rope for dragging your boat over deadfalls, cold weather gear, including clothes that will stay warm if wet, and a change of dry clothes in a waterproof container.
+That’s in addition to the usual personal flotation device, boat paddles, food, drinking water, warm clothes, and first aid kit.
 Also trash pickers and trash bags: every WWALS outing is also a cleanup.
-It will still be hunting season, so also wear hunting orange if you’ve got it.
+The new outing date is after deer hunting season, so that’s a relief.
+Hunting will still be on for small game.
+That’s much less of a worry, but it wouldn’t hurt to wear hunting orange if you’ve got it.

 Shuttle Distance: 15 miles one way

 Paddle Duration: 9 hours (possibly shorter depending on river flow)

 Gauge: US 82 near Alapaha, Georgia: low stage 1.4′ (209 NAVD), recommended low 9′ (216.6′ NAVD), high 10.6′ (218.2′ NAVD).